alexandria-p/ContentWarning-KeepCameraAfterDeath/README.md

 *You cannot wholesale copy this mod with the intent of passing it off as your own.*

-Ideally, you should be able to raise an issue or pull request on this project, so that any new functionality can stay in a single mod & should be toggleable by users in the game settings.
+Ideally, you should be able to raise an issue or pull request on this project, so that any new functionality can stay in a single mod & be toggleable by users in the game settings.
 If this gives you trouble, please see the "Contact Us" section of this README for details on how to get in touch.

 If you'd like to fork the project to add or change functionality, please message me first at my GitHub or Twitter and make sure you link back to my GitHub repository in your mod description.